-Stunt driving legislation came into effect in 2007, giving the police a serious enforcement tool to combat street racing and aggressive, dangerous drivers.
+Stunt driving legislation came into effect in 2007.
 This charge has multiple applications.

 Stunt driving can also be applied to numerous other Highway Traffic Act charges.
 If a driver is charged with careless driving for weaving in and out of traffic, or excessive speed due to the driving conditions at the time, an officer can also issue a stunt driving charge on top of the careless driving charge.
-If you are sitting at a red light and spinning or smoking your tires while accelerating away, you can be issued an unnecessary noise summons as well as a stunt driving summons for tires breaking traction.
+If you are sitting at a red light and spinning or smoking your tires (Burn out) while accelerating away, you can be issued an unnecessary noise summons as well as a stunt driving summons for tires breaking traction.
 Drifting around a corner?
 Stunt.
 If riding a motorcycle and you “pop a wheelie,” Stunt.
 Driving with someone in the trunk?
 Stunt.
 Excessive lane changes?
 Stunt.
 Sitting at a red light and the second the light turns green, you gun it and make a left turn to beat the oncoming traffic?
 Stunt.
 Driving with someone standing or sitting anywhere "on" your car "car roof surfing" Stunt.
 Winter time in the snow, pulling someone who's "bumper hitching" (hanging on your bumper) Stunt.
 Of course in the last scenario you'd have to have known someone was hanging on your bumper and willingly drove while they hung onto your bumper.
 Many of our clients are amazed at the above information.

 Facts About a Stunt Driving Charge - July 01, 2021 Harsher Penalties Take Effect:

 What you need to know about a stunt driving summons:

-If You’ve Been Charged with Stunt Driving, Call TRAFFIC STOP® Today
+If You’ve Been Charged with Stunt Driving Call TRAFFIC STOP®

 With a stunt driving conviction on your record, you will suffer serious insurance ramifications similar to a careless driving conviction.
 Fortunately, TRAFFIC STOP® is here to assist you.
 Stunt driving is a very serious allegation that requires the expertise and knowledge that TRAFFIC STOP can deliver for you.
 We beat these on a regular basis, or have them reduced to a speeding ticket, or to another minor charge.

 ONE EXAMPLE OF OUR STUNT DRIVING TRIAL WINS: